NguyenAndrew/mof-java/README.md

 Q: Why not create separate whens and verifies objects to construct MockCoach?

 A: This separate objected implementation was tested in initial POC, but there were auto-formatting issues with IDEs to construct these objects in a human readable format.

+Q: I want to remove this library (Didn't like the user experience, found a better library, etc).
+How difficult is it to do so?

+A: Using Mock Coach decouples and replaces the implicit whens and verifies between your different unit tests with explicit code.
+The process of removing the library is simple: Recouple your tests by copying and paste those whens and verifies back into each of your unit tests.

 Q: Why support up 16 injects mocks?